Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 If you add the MissingMessage flag, it returns an error message for missing resources, which can be convenient in a development environment.
 If the Echo flag is removed, the key is never returned.

 You also can provide a fallback string using one of the GetString method overloads.
-If the fallback requires more than just a simple string, use one of the TryGetString methods instead to get a clear response if the resource string was found or not.
+If the fallback requires more than just a simple string, use one of the TryGetString methods to get a clear response if the resource string was found.

 Lists of localized strings